 SMALL GROUP FITNESS CLASSES

 Our group classes consist of four to six clients, and programming is predetermined based on the theme and goal of the class.
 This is what you might see in your “Big Box” health clubs, but the main difference at Performance is the class size is limited to 6 individuals.
+This ensures that clients receive personalized attention and enjoy support from a tight-knit community.

 Designed for clients aged 50 and above